Guide to Mortgage Relief Programs

-Whether a mutating virus, a layoff, inflation, or other bugaboo is the cause of a struggle to make the mortgage payments, life rafts are available.
+Whether a layoff, inflation, or other bugaboo is causing you to struggle with your mortgage payments, life rafts are available.

 What Are Mortgage Relief Programs?

-Relief programs don’t magically make monthly mortgage payments disappear, but they pause or lower those payments.
+Relief programs don’t magically make monthly mortgage payments disappear, but they can pause or lower those payments.

 Through a perennial form of mortgage relief, mortgage forbearance, borrowers facing financial troubles may be able to defer or trim payments short term.

-It’s important to know that if you even anticipate a problem making a payment, it would be smart to contact your mortgage servicer immediately to talk about your options.
-There are several ways to find out who your mortgage servicer is.
+It’s important to know that if you even anticipate a problem making a payment, it would be smart to contact your mortgage servicer (the company you send your mortgage payments to) immediately to talk about your options.

 Tardy payments damage credit scores, and late payments stay on a credit report for seven years.